dguaderrama/bootcamp-jb/_posts/2005-cartography/2005-12-31-fundamentals.md

 ## Colors are important

-Monochromatic is best used for choropleth (actually, this should be the only type of color scheme for a choropleth)
+Colors can add meaning and beauty to your data, but it is important to select an appropriate color scheme for your goals.
+For example, for a choropleth map, you should use a monochromatic color scheme.

 Color blindness is important factor when selecting color schemes.

 [ColorBrewer 2.0](http://colorbrewer2.org/) is an excellent cartography tool for selecting colors and saving time.
 It considers colorblindness which should always be an important factor when selecting color schemes.

 Grey scale maps for non-color-based printed maps.

 Tools like [paletton.com](http://paletton.com/) are simply a color wheel that help the color picking process.
 Paletton.com has options such as monochromatic, adjacent colors, triad, and tetrad that pick colors based on a single color selection.
 This is actually meant for web designing but has the same prinicple of color theory.

 <a href="http://paletton.com" target="_blank" alt="Spatial Data Bootcamp: Paletton.com color wheel">![Spatial Data Bootcamp: Paletton.com color wheel]({{site.baseurl}}{{ASSET_PATH}}/images/paletton.jpg)</a>